-The optimism regarding a 'demographic dividend' in India's growth story [Aiyar and Mody 2011], driven in large part by youth entering the labour market, would also appear to be intrinsically tied to the country's urban promise: McKinsey and Company (2010) estimates note that 70 per cent of net new employment generated in India
+The optimism regarding a 'demographic dividend' in India's growth story [Aiyar and Mody 2011], driven in large part by youth entering the labour market, would also appear to be intrinsically tied to the country's urban promise: McKinsey and Company (2010) estimates note that 70 per cent of net new employment generated in India by 2030 will be in cities.
+This brings to focus the quality of India's urban transition, and whether opportunities inherent in urbanization are translating into a sustainable future for India's youth (Figure 1).

-Despite more than 198 million youth between ages 13 and 35 living in urban India (in 2001), inadequate academic and policy attention has been devoted to the issue of meaningfully engaging youth in the urbanization process.
+Despite more than 198 million youth between ages 13 and 35 living in urban India (in 2001),2 inadequate academic and policy attention has been devoted to the issue of meaningfully engaging youth in the urbanization process.
 To understand the linkages between the quality of India's urban growth and its implications for urban youth as a group, we first delineate the constituent agencies of urban sustainability.
 We follow this by placing youth in the context of prevailing urban challenges in India.